 |Barriers||Employee dissent, improper communication skills||Rumors, Gossip chain communication|

 What is the Difference Between Vertical Communication and Internal Communication?

-Vertical communication refers to the flow of messages in a top-down or bottom-up direction, with information and directives being passed from higher-level managers to lower-level employees and vice versa.
+Vertical communication takes place between individuals or groups of different levels of hierarchy in an organization.
+It refers to the flow of messages in a top-down or bottom-up direction, with information and directives being passed from higher-level managers to lower-level employees and vice versa.